Time spent in a ball by a critical branching random walk: Introduction

 When $z\in \Z^d$, we let $\mathbb P_z$ be the law of the BRW starting from $z$, i.e. conditioned on $\{S_\emptyset=z\}$, and simply write $\mathbb P$ when it starts from the origin.
 Given $\Lambda\subset \Z^d$, we define the time spent in $\Lambda$ by the BRW as

-Let $B_r:=\{z\in \Z^d : \|z\|< r\}$, where $\|\cdot \|$ denotes the Euclidean distance, and write $\Theta(f(t,r))$ for a function which is uniformly bounded from above and below by $f$, up to universal multiplicative positive constants.
+Let $B_r:=\{z\in \Z^d : \|z\|< r\}$, where $\|\cdot \|$ denotes the Euclidean distance, and write $\Theta(f(t,r))$ for a function which is uniformly bounded from above and below by $f$, up to multiplicative positive constants (that may depend on the dimension).
 Our main result reads as follows.

 \begin{theorem} One has uniformly in $r\ge 1$, and $t\ge 1$,